-In a medium bowl, toss the chicken thighs with 1-1/2 teaspoons salt and 1/2 teaspoon pepper.
-Let sit for 30 minutes at room temperature
+In a medium bowl, toss the chicken thighs with the three-quarters of the salt and all of the pepper.
+Let sit for 30 minutes at room temperature.

 Preheat oven to 300ºF (149°C).
 In a bowl, whisk together the eggs and cream.

-In a separate mixing bowl, combine the panko, Parmesan, Old Bay, and oregano with 1/2 teaspoon salt and a few grinds of pepper.
+In a separate mixing bowl, combine the panko, Parmesan, Old Bay, and oregano with the remaining salt and a few grinds of pepper.

 Heat 1-1/2 inches oil to a heavy 10-inch skillet over medium-high until it reaches 365ºF.
 (If you don’t have a thermometer, the oil is ready when a bit of the breading dropped into it bubbles and sizzles steadily)